 - Equal to 2.0 mm: Use once every 6 weeks.

 We advise that you use your dermapen for your stretch marks once a month with 1.5 mm needles.
 However, you should trust your gut, don’t start another session if your skin has not recovered from the previous one.

 When Will You Notice the Results?

-Collagen rebuilding is a slow process, it could take up to 6 months for your skin to repair itself.
-On average, you could begin to see results anywhere between 3 to 6 months after the first session.
+Collagen rebuilding is a slow process.
+It could take up to 6 months for your skin to repair itself.
+On average, you could begin to see results anywhere between 3 and 6 months after the first session.
 The results usually improve over time as your skin produces new collagen.

 Dermapen Aftercare Tips

 Microneedling involves puncturing your skin.
 After the procedure, the skin surrounding your stretch marks may redden, burn, swell, or peel.
 Although these side effects should clear up after a while, mishandling your skin could have severe repercussions.

 - Apply a specialized serum that contains vitamin C, growth factors, hyaluronic acid, or copper peptides.
 However, go easy on vitamin C, as its low pH could cause skin inflammation.